Cat Printer

 Poster: Cat Printer

-GitHub: https://github.com/NaitLee/Cat-Printer
+https://github.com/NaitLee/Cat-Printer

 A kind of printer, “Cat Printer”, has prevailed after 2021.

-It is kind of Bluetooth thermal printer, printing on a thin paper with 384x resolution, with only black color.
+It’s kind of “Bluetooth thermal printer”, printing on a thin paper with 384x resolution.

-At the moment, proprietary mobile APPs are needed to make use of the printers.
 Meanwhile, a few code on GitHub, and some blogs, are helpful to implement a free (as in freedom) Cat Printer application.

-Seems there isn’t new commit for years?
+Seems there isn’t new release for years?

 I shall tell you a sad truth: I’m unlikely to continue development of Cat Printer.

-You are on your own with the project, and I don’t recommend to patch it — re-write it instead.
+You are on your own with the project, and I don’t recommend to patch it — rewrite it instead.

 I’m not going to archive the repository.
 You may regard its issue section as a chat room, as it’s somewhat popular.